azadbolour/boardgame/BACKLOG.md

 - User registration.
 Currently there are no registered users.
 Just a built-in one called _You_.
 Use a microservice and if affordable, and external service.

-- Button to end the game at any time.

-- If the board is completely full, end the game automatically.

 - Add dictionaries for other languages to the system.
 Allow user to choose the game's language.

 - Provide user preference page.
 Include user's preferred language.

+- Button to end the game at any time.

 - Disable play and show hourglass while an action is happening.

-- Improve error reporting in the UI from Scala server.

 - Some two-letter words in the dictionary don't mean anything to me.
   Clean up two-letter words, and perhaps add in common abbreviations.